hMsats/Electrum-Server-Websocket-Example/README.md

 # Electrum-Server-Websocket-Example
-Example of how to connect to a public Bitcoin Electrum Server (Fulcrum) via Websockets (wss):
+Example of how to connect to a public Bitcoin Electrum Server (Fulcrum) via Websockets (wss).

+websocket.js:

 ```